GoogleChrome/web.dev/src/site/content/en/blog/persistent-storage/index.md

 code, the browser may prompt the user for permission.
 If the user isn't doing anything that they think needs to be saved, the prompt may be confusing, and they'll likely reject the request.
-Additionally, don't prompt too frequently, if the user decided not to grant permission, don't immediately prompt again on the next save.
+Additionally, don't prompt too frequently.
+If the user decided not to grant permission, don't immediately prompt again on the next save.

 ## Request persistent storage